 Recorded iCareers Sessions

-Watch these recorded sessions of our iCareers events via our Adobe Connect web conferencing platform.
+Watch these recorded sessions of our iCareers events via our Adobe Connect web conferencing platform and YouTube.
 And check out upcoming iCareers events.

 What kind of brand are you?
 Watch a recording of this webinar to learn how to craft your personal brand with practical suggestions you can implement immediately.
 This session was hosted by former iSchool career advisor Janet Matta.

 This workshop will teach you all the tricks and words to use to make sure you aren't leaving any money on the table when your job offer comes around.
 Learn about other aspects of your offer too, like benefits, vacation time, stock, and how to negotiate for contract work as well.
 Whether you have an offer yet or not, get prepared to have the conversation that will get you where you want to be.
 Taught by Janet, your go-to career expert for early career awesomeness

 The iSchool career fair is just around the corner!
 But to make it a success instead of a waste of line-standing time, you need to get prepared.
 Listen to this workshop to cover all the questions you should ask, shouldn't ask, how many resumes you should bring, and how you can stand out among the hundreds of other students.
 You'll walk away with a list of things you need to do before the fair and you'll know exactly what to do on the day.
 Taught by Janet Matta, your go-to career advisor for all things networking

 Listen along for the iSchool's seventh annual Don't Be Awkward networking workshop hosted by Janet Matta.
 This recording will provide you with strategies for interacting with professionals in a confident, charismatic manner.
 It will also help you craft the perfect 30-second elevator pitch for making lasting impressions.